macOS

 }

-Associate the Fileset and on deployment the Folder or Application will have the chosen icon.
+Associate the Fileset.
+When the Fileset deploys, the folder or application should keep the chosen icon.

 The Fileset can contain multiple folders with custom icons.
-For each folder containing a custom icon, add an additional Launch Argument in the Executable tab to match.
+For each folder with a custom icon, add a matching launch argument in the Executable tab.

 Deploying CUPS printers (macOS)